romainVala/SIAM/README.md

 individual temporal volumes using fslsplit<sup>1</sup>).
 INPUT_FILENAME can be any MRI sequence.

-By default, siam-pred will run in GPU mode and use test time data augmentation by mirroring along all axes.

-For batch processing it is faster to process an entire folder at once as this will mitigate the overhead of loading and initializing the model for each case:
+For batch processing it is faster to process an entire folder at once as this will mitigate the overhead of loading and initializing the model for each case (at least if you have GPU)

 ```bash
 siam-pred -i INPUT_FOLDER -o OUTPUT_PREFIX